Yorick's Skull and the Graveyard

 Symbolism, Imagery, Allegory

-Hamlet's constant brooding about death and humanity comes to a head (grotesque pun intended) in the infamous graveyard scene, where Hamlet holds up the unearthed skull of Yorick, a court jester Hamlet knew and loved as a young boy.
+Hamlet's constant brooding about death and humanity comes to a (grotesque) head in the infamous graveyard scene, where Hamlet holds up the unearthed skull of Yorick, a court jester Hamlet knew and loved as a young boy.
 The skull itself is a physical reminder of the finality of death.
-For all of Hamlet's brooding and philosophical contemplation of mortality, here, Hamlet literally looks death directly in the face.
+After all of Hamlet's brooding and philosophical contemplation of mortality, Hamlet literally looks death directly in the face right here.

-We're also interested in the way this moment with the skull marks a turning point for Hamlet.
-It's here, in the graveyard, where Hamlet thinks about the commonness of death and the vanity of life.
+As you can probably guess, it's a turning point for Hamlet.
+He thinks about the commonness of death and the vanity of life.
 He not only remembers Yorick, a mere jester, but also considers what's become of the body that belonged to Alexander the Great.
-Both men, concludes Hamlet, meet the same end and "returneth into dust" (5.1.30).
-This seems like a new, more mature acceptance of a common human fate.
-(Notice that Hamlet is contemplative but not suicidal or anguished when he speaks these lines.)
+Both men, concludes Hamlet, meet the same end and "returneth into dust" (5.1.217).
+Morbid?
+Sure.
+But it also seems like a new, more mature acceptance of a common human fate.
+He may be contemplative, but he's not melodramatically contemplating suicide or anything.